 Students should contact the DAC if their approved accommodations are denied in the classroom.
 Call 360-650-3083 or email DRSFrontDesk@wwu.edu.

 If faculty believe that implementing Flex plan accommodations will constitute a fundamental alteration of course learning objectives, faculty should contact Dr. Josef Mogharreban at DAC.
 Denial of approved disability-related accommodations is an institutional decision made by an ad-hoc committee assembled by the DAC.

 DAC recommendations have been formed through collaboration with campus stakeholders and professional organizations.
 These guidelines are not meant to be mandates and may not work for every student or class.

 Student Notification to Faculty of Disability-related absences: DAC recommends that students notify instructors of absence via email in advance of the absence (if possible) or within 48 hours.

-How many days may the student miss (beyond those stated in the syllabus): DAC recommends that an additional 3 absences be facilitated beyond the syllabus allowance.
+How many days may the student miss (beyond those stated in the syllabus): DAC recommends that an additional 50% absences be allowed beyond the syllabus allowance.

 In the context of your class, how much additional time is reasonable for late assignments?
 DAC recommends that students submit late assignments within 72 hours of the initial deadline.